mlc-mlapis/docs/src/documentation/export-import/project-service-export-import.md

 <!-- markdownlint-disable DOCSMD004 -->
-::: warning Secure access from the external Internet Before allowing access to a service from the external Internet, it is necessary to be aware of potential security risks if this service **does not have implemented an authentication mechanism**, preventing anonymous user accidental access.
-Remember that it's possible to use the Zerops [zcli VPN](/documentation/cli/vpn.html) and securely access such a service through a URL `http://<hostname>:<port>` inside your Zerops project network without allowing external access at all.
+::: warning Secure access from the external Internet Before allowing access to a service from the external Internet, it's important to be aware of potential security risks if this service **doesn't have an authentication mechanism implemented** to prevent accidental anonymous user access.
+Remember that it's possible to use the Zerops [zcli VPN](/documentation/cli/vpn.html) and access a service like this securely through the URL `http://<hostname>:<port>` inside your Zerops project network without allowing external access at all.
 :::
 <!-- markdownlint-enable DOCSMD004 -->